|Early Kodacolor & Ektacolor print material - researched by Michael Talbert|

 By the late 1960s the film became known as Kodak Internegative Color Film 6008 and by then it was recommended that development was carried out in the special Internegative developer consisting of Internegative Replenisher and Internegative Starting solution.
 Development time was 6 minutes and the remaining solutions were the normal C-22 chemicals and timings.

-In 1971 the film became Kodak Ektacolor Internegative Film 6008 to be replaced by Vericolor Internegative Film 6011 in 1978.
+In 1971 the film became Kodak Ektacolor Internegative Film 6008 to be replaced by Vericolor Internegative Film 6011 in 1978 (see below).
 This film was initially known as SO-406.

 To view a picture showing boxes of Ektacolor Internegative Film and Ektacolor Print Film, click here.